 The City of Lakewood is dedicated to upholding City values to include: Performance Excellence, Leadership, Respect and Collaboration.
 Best fit candidates will demonstrate innovation, customer service, dedication, passion and engagement.
 All people, citizens and employees, will be treated with respect, relevance, and importance.

-The mission of the HCA division is to enrich and inspire people through places and programs that engage, celebrate and build community through heritage, culture and arts programs.
-HCA operates within the Department Community Resources that is committed to providing high quality park, recreation, family and cultural services and facilities that inspire enjoyment, learning and wellness in the lives of those who live, work and play in Lakewood.
+Community Resources is committed to providing high quality park, recreation, family and cultural services and facilities that inspire enjoyment, learning and wellness in the lives of those who live, work and play in Lakewood.
 We value leadership, integrity, communication and connection, diversity and adaptability.

 MAJOR TASKS, DUTIES, AND RESPONSIBILITIES: